LearnMetabarcoding/LearnMetabarcoding/sphinx/source/filtering/point_error.rst

 	$ filtertranslate.py -help

-* Figure out what the command is to run it using automatic reading frame detection [#f2]_.
+* Figure out what the command is to run it using automatic reading frame detection.
 Hint: check the usage line to figure out where some of the arguments go.
 Don’t forget, our samples are insects.

+.. admonition:: Solution
+	:class: toggle

+	``$ ​filtertranslate.py ​in.fasta​ 5`` ​- yup, it’s that simple!

 You may want to rename the automatically-named output.